MalikaIhle/RROxSurvey/README.md

 Saving figures for testing command to plot and ajusting.
 The Rmd reports recreate the figures and do not use these still images.

+# list of decisions
+- College only staff affiliation replaced to their Division of affinity. if didn't answer that -> data not used.